claudioluciano/gql-typed-query-builder/README.md

-# gql-typed-query-builder
+# GraphQL Query Builder

-A simple query builder for GraphQL with TypeScript support.
+A simple helper function to generate GraphQL queries using plain JavaScript Objects.

-It's have types :tada:
+But the cool part is it's have types :tada:

 How to use
 ----------
 [Tests](https://github.com/claudioluciano/gql-typed-query-builder/blob/main/src/tests/intex.test.ts)

+Ohh it's based on https://github.com/atulmy/gql-query-builder